moataz-mahmoud/moataz-mahmoud.github.io/_posts/2019-11-15-introductio-to-e2e-testing-usign-protractor-in-typescript.md

 ---
 layout: post
-title: "E2e testing usign Protractor in TypeScript - Part 1: Introduction"
+title: "E2e testing using Protractor in TypeScript - Part 1: Introduction"
 date: 2019-11-15 15:03:37
 image: '/assets/img/'
 description: Introduction to why and how to write e2e using protractor in Typescript